berkeley-uavs/berkeley-cps-symbiotic-design/README.md

 ### Example Quick Start

-Navigate to a local folder in your compter where you want to clone the repos
+Navigate to a local folder on your machine where you want to clone the repos

 ```bash
 git clone --recurse-submodules https://github.com/uc-berkeley-data-discovery-2022/berkeley-cps-symbiotic-design.git & \